-From Panama to the British Virgin Islands to Malaysia, plenty of VPN services are located in exotic or tropical countries, linked only by the protection they offer users from US or European law.
+Whether Panama, the British Virgin Islands, or Malaysia, plenty of VPN services are located in tropical destinations.
+Apart from their sunny climates, these are also linked by the protection they offer users against American or European law.
 In many cases, these 'headquarters' consist of little more than a PO box.
 Who thought that a mailbox could offer so much protection!

-What is Hotspot Shield?
+What Is Hotspot Shield?